Motivational & Inspirational Quotes

 Activity is contagious.”

 “I don’t believe in circumstances.
-The people who get on in this world are the people who get up and look for the circumstances they want, and, if they can’t find them, make them.”
+The people who get on in this world are the ones who get up, look for the circumstances they want, and if they can’t find them, create them.”

 “You may have to fight a battle more than once to win it.”

-Margaret Thatcher (1925- ) first woman in European history to be elected prime minister
+— Margaret Thatcher (1925–2013), first woman in European history elected prime minister

-99% of the failures come from people who have the habit of making excuses.”
+99% of failures come from people who have the habit of making excuses.”

 “You can’t build a reputation on what you are going to do.”

-“It is when things go hardest, when life becomes most trying, that there is greatest need for having a fixed goal.”
+“It is when things are hardest — when life becomes most trying — that there is the greatest need for a fixed goal.”

 “Only a mediocre person is always at his best.”